 A common brew ratio for an espresso is to use 18 grams of ground coffee in a double basket to give 36 grams of espresso liquid.

-It is usually recommended to use about 30 pounds of force to tamp the coffee into the portafilter.
-However, If tamping is firm and consistent, then the subsequent extraction should be good.
+Using about 30 pounds of force is usually recommended to tamp the coffee into the portafilter.
+However, If tamping is firm and consistent, the subsequent extraction should be good.

-After tamping, you insert the filled portafilter into the group head of the espresso machine and start the extraction with hot pressurized water.
+After tamping, insert the filled portafilter into the espresso machine’s group head and start the extraction with hot pressurized water.

 The temperature of the water is one of the main factors in determining the extraction of your ground coffee.